carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 it may accept two or more arguments, the first two will be assigned to variables `f` and `n`, and the rest will be available in the list `r` (this is indicated by `...` after `r`).
-The first argument is the testing function, the second in the order to check, and the third and the fourth are the numbers of the first and last groups of this order that should be checked.
-By default, the first is equal to 1, and the last is equal to `NrSmallGroups(n)`.
-This functions also shows how validate the input and produce user-friendly error messages in case of wrong arguments.
+The first argument is the testing function, the second is the order to check, and the third and the fourth are the numbers of the first and last groups of this order that should be checked.
+By default, the last two are equal to 1 and `NrSmallGroups(n)` respectively.
+This function also shows how to validate the input and produce user-friendly error messages in case of wrong arguments.

 In addition, this function demonstrates how to use `Info` messages that